terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 ![BREEAM Outstanding Certified Assessments](links/Office_Outstanding.png) *Figure 3: Bar chart showing the number of "Outstanding" certifications in the Office sector.*

-#### Industrial: Outstanding BREEAM Certifications by Year and Country (Figure 4)
+#### Industrial: Outstanding BREEAM Certifications by Year and Country

 - **Analysis:**
-  In the industrial sector, **the Netherlands** and **the United Kingdom** lead the certifications, with **the Netherlands** showing a clear dominance since 2019.
+  In the industrial sector, **the Netherlands** and **the United Kingdom** lead the certifications, with **the Netherlands** showing a clear dominance since 2019 (Figure 4).
 The UK follows closely behind, demonstrating substantial growth in the number of certified industrial buildings.
 Countries such as **Slovakia**, **Sweden**, and **Czech Republic** also feature in the certifications, though in much smaller numbers compared to the top two.

 - **Findings:**
   The number of "Outstanding" certifications peaked in **2023**, reflecting the growing importance of sustainability in the industrial sector.
 The Netherlands leads the charge, contributing to the majority of certifications from 2019 to 2024.
 The rise in certifications in this sector suggests that **industrial buildings**, which were traditionally less focused on sustainability, are now being brought into the fold of sustainable building practices.